 3) Transform your pristine Windows Server into a Cameyo server

 - Download Cameyo's server installer from the link at the top of this page and run it on your clean Windows server.
 Confirm the validation messages and click "Install":

-- Once all the components are installed, you will be presented with the following registration window:
+- Once component installation is finished, you will be presented with the server registration dialog:

 - Login and password: your Cameyo credentials.

 - Universal host name: your machine's host name or IP address as accessible from anywhere.
 This field is typically the same as you enter for remote controlling this machine.